1.4 Is there an official CISSPforum FAQ?

 2.11 Is this forum private?

-) should bear in mind the old adage that you should never send anything by email (or indeed by courier) that you would not want to see on the front page of the newspaper.
+That said, it is not entirely sensible for members to assume that the content of messages they post to the forum will remain restricted to the membership.
+Those concerned about privacy and confidentiality (and which of us isn’t?) should bear in mind the old adage that you should never send anything by plaintext email (or indeed by courier) that you would not want to see on the front page of the newspaper.
 Do your own risk assessment, folks.

 3 FORUM CONTENT